TheBarret/ftt/README.md

 *Frequencies*

-We use several frequencies where the rtl_433 hops over, it will hop when a package is received or timer reaches 300 seconds.
+We use several frequencies where the rtl_433 hops, it will hop when a succesful transmission is received or the timer reaches 300 seconds.
 These frequencies are used in most cases altho be different per country.

 - 433.9Mhz